pytorch/glow/docs/IR.md

 generation).
 This is a one-to-many translation where each operator is translated into one or more instructions.

+### Variable Visibility

+Variables are persistent tensors that live across different executions of the ML network.
+Variables are annotated with Public or Private labels.
+These labels specify whether the node is visible outside of the graph, or not.
+If the node is public, then it means that C++ code from outside the graph may access the variable directly and change it's content before or after the execution of the program.
+This means that the optimizer is not allowed to delete unused public variables or change their dimensions.
+On the other hand, in the case of private variables, the optimizer is allowed to delete unused variables, transpose, perform constant propagation, etc. The semantics of variables in the program, both private and public, is that all writes must happen before the end of the execution of the program.

 ### Mid-level Graph

 The low-level IR enables a different kind of target independent optimizations